Continuous Disclosure Obligations

 Process for disclosure

-The Company Secretary will begin preparing a draft announcement, ensuring that the announcement is compliant with applicable listing rules (in particular the requirements of Chapter 5 of the ASX Listing Rules, if applicable);
+The Company Secretary will begin preparing a draft announcement, ensuring that the announcement is compliant with applicable Listing Rules (in particular the requirements of Chapter 3 of the ASX Listing Rules.

 Once a matter is required to be disclosed, the ASX announcement will be approved by the Corporate Governance and Disclosure Committee and communicated to the ASX.
+The announcement format will comply with applicable Listing Rules (in particular the requirements of ASX Listing Rule 15.5).
 When acknowledgement is received from the ASX that the announcement has been disclosed to the market, the General Manager Investor Relations will begin disseminating the information on the Company's website and through other appropriate media outlets.

 The General Manager Investor Relations monitors the market in an effort to understand the reasons for movements in the CSR share price.
 If rumours or leaked information are considered to be the cause of unexpected movements in the share price, discussions with the ASX will be initiated as soon as practicable.